Guidance about the scheme to help care leavers receive a set amount of money from government to cover basic needs.

 For those who apply during the pilot timeframe, eligibility for student finance for the majority of recipients should not be affected – in line with student finance eligibility generally, young people leaving care will require a letter from a social worker or support worker as confirmation that they are leaving care and confirming their period in care when applying for student finance.
 It is important to remember that each application for student finance will be considered on an individual basis, so any additional income e.g., savings or earned income, or household income through marriage or co-habitation, may affect their application.
 The basic income payments received will need to be disclosed as income on applications where required.

 Others who may apply for student finance in later years through the ‘independent status’ route must prove three years’ worth of income for the time prior to their application for student finance.
-As the basic income is classed as earned income, the basic income payments received in those years would need to be disclosed, along with any additional earned income.
+As the basic income is classed as unearned income, the basic income payments received in those years would need to be disclosed, along with any additional earned income.
 This may affect eligibility depending on the total amount earned.

 Further general information about student finance for self-supporting students can be found via the Standalone website, and Student Finance Wales provides information for independent and estranged students.